klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 This technique only requires transformations, rotations and scaling operations and therefore, objects can be created without much effort.
 Thus, results can be achieved quickly.
 However, the basic shapes can only approximate the object.
-Intricate shapes and especially organic forms cannot be modeled with this technique.
+Intricate shapes and especially organic forms cannot be modelled with this technique.
 Primitives are best used to prototype a scene {% cite Simonds2013Blender %}, e.g. to block out the general shapes of objects and to establish its proportions.
-Additionally, primitives can also be used as a starting point, e.g. for subsequent manual modeling or sculpting processes.
+Additionally, primitives can also be used as a starting point, e.g. for subsequent manual modelling or sculpting processes.

 ### Boolean Operations